s-sohani/knowledge/Kuber/Objects/6-CONFIGMAP AND SECRET.md

 If describe secret you can see ca.crt , namespace , and token which represent everything you need to securely talk to the Kubernetes API.

 ### Creating a Secret
 You’re creating a generic Secret, but you could also have created a tls Secret with the kubectl create secret tls command, This would create the Secret with different entry names

 ```
 kubectl create secret generic fortune-https --from-file=https.key
 ➥ --from-file=https.cert --from-file=foo
 ```

+### Comparing ConfigMaps and Secrets
+The contents of a Secret’s entries are shown as Base64-encoded strings, whereas those of a ConfigMap are shown in clear text.

+The reason for using Base64 encoding is simple.
+A Secret’s entries can contain binary values, not only plain-text.
+Base64 encoding allows you to include the binary data in YAML or JSON, which are both plain-text formats.

+>The maximum size of a Secret is limited to 1MB.